RiotGear/rg-router/README.md

 })
 ```

-When you go to `about.people` you will still have the title value available via `this.router.current.title`
+When you go to `about.people` you will still have the title value available via `this.router.current.title` that was set on the `about` state.

 ### `.remove()`